hyungmogu/udacity-cloud-devops-project-5/README.md

 $290.34 / month + $1700 / month + $73 / month = $2063.34 / month
 ```

 Cost can be lowered using methods like keeping the converted files for only 1 hour.
-By doing this, the daily required storage reduces from 75 TB to 3 TB, and the cost decreases to $432.34 ($290.34 for AWS EC2 $69 for AWS S3, $73 for AWS EKS).
-Still, for a solution that's as simple as converting an image format, $432.34 is a cost that's prohibitively expensive.
+By doing this, the daily required storage reduces from 75 TB to 3 TB, and the cost decreases to $432 / month ($290.34 / month for AWS EC2 $69 / month for AWS S3, $73 / month for AWS EKS).
+Still, for a solution that's as simple as converting an image format, $432.34 / month is a cost that's prohibitively expensive.

 Cost can be further lowered using cheaper providers like Digital Ocean, but the conclusion here is that running a microserivce is expensive, and unless a person is willing to handle the expense personally, a sufficient revenue generating model other than google ad is required to keep this afloat.